 How does the Google Family Link app work?

 The Google Family Link app is for kids that are using an Android smartphone.
 However, parents can use the Google Family Link app on an Android or an iPhone.
 This app lets parents set digital ground rules such as managing screen time limits, allowing or blocking apps, and locating your child’s smartphone.
-If the child opens the Google Family Link app on their own phone, they are shown what their parent sees such as the location, app activity, apps installed, and the last time they were online.
+If the child opens the Google Family Link app on their own phone, they are shown what their parent sees.
+This includes the location, app activity, apps installed, and the last time they were online.

 To begin with, your child must have a Google account.
 If they already have one great, simply add supervision to their account.
 If your child doesn’t have a Google account, you can create one for them.
 However, if the child is 13 or older (determined by the date of birth entered), Google requests that your child creates the account.
 For Family Link users, Google will notify both the parent and the child before the child’s 13th birthday to encourage a family conversation regarding when the child will be ready to take control over their own account and smartphone.
 The child has the option to transition to a regular account or remain under parent management up until their 18th birthday.

 By default, the person who sets up the account is considered the family manager.
-The family manager can add another family member to serve as the second parent to manage and monitor the child’s smartphone too.
+The family manager can add another family member to serve as the second parent.
+They can manage and monitor the child’s smartphone too.
 The family manager can invite up to 5 people to join their family group.
 This family manager can also remove people from their family group or delete the whole family group.

 Tracking Your Child’s Location